Oples/Telegram-bot-test/README.md

 # Features
  /cmd   to execute commands (!be aware it's risky soo use it,modify to private use only!)<br />
  /sudo  same as cmd but with root privilegies<br />
- /ts    traduce any text to english<br />
+ /ts    traduce english to italian<br />
+ /ping  test to response time<br />
+ /lant  ping an ip or server<br />
+ /info  info about user and chat<br />
+ /help  help msgbox